Ocean Health.

 Our ocean‑independent ethos.

-Marine ecosystems are under increasing pressure globally, and the demand for fish and krill oil continues to strain wild fish stocks and food webs.
+Marine ecosystems are under increasing pressure globally, and the demand for fish and krill oil continues to strain marine food webs.
 Our approach to marine nutrients is shaped by a long‑term commitment to supporting these environments.

 This page outlines the principles that guide our work and the steps we take to play our part.